Lithuania in the Junior Eurovision Song Contest 2010: Semi-final 2

-Semi-Final 2 was held on 19 September 2010.
+The second semi-final was held on 19 September 2010.
 10 songs competed and 5 participants qualified, since there was no tiebreak.

 Final

-The final was held on 26 September 2010 at the LRT TV Studios in Vilnius, where 12 participants competed instead of the initially-planned 10, as this was the first time that a qualify-rule was broken due to the first semi-final having seven finalists.
+The final was held on 26 September 2010 at the LRT TV Studios in Vilnius, where 12 participants competed instead of the initially planned 10, as this was the first time that a qualify-rule was broken due to the first semi-final having seven finalists.
 The winner was chosen in two rounds of voting.
 In the first round the top 3 were chosen by televoting (50%) and a nine-member "expert" jury (50%), while in the second round the winner was chosen by the "expert" jury.